WHAT IS BOTOX?

 HOW MANY INJECTIONS NEEDS TO BE TAKEN FOR EFFECTIVE RESULT?

 Ordinarily 50 units are injected in each axilla / underarm for effective control of sweating.
 When injected adequately, Botox reduces 82 - 87 % of sweating as per statistics.

 Results start to be noticeable approximately 2 to 4 days after treatment with the full effects usually noted within 2 weeks.

 HOW LONG THE RESULTS OF ONE SESSION LASTS?

 The results last for 4 to 8 months and need to repeated thereafter.

 While sweating is responsible for body's thermoregulation, people often wonder if botox hinders that in any way.
-Its important to understand that underams are responsible for no more than 2 % of sweat glands of the entire body so its role in thermoregulation is miniscule.
+It is important to understand that underarms are responsible for no more than 2 % of sweat glands of the entire body so its role in thermoregulation is miniscule.